-1. Make contact with the clinical site at least one month prior to the start of the experience or upon receipt of confirmation of their student placement.
-This contact is to introduce themselves, confirm their schedule, as well as identify and complete any clinic specific requirements.

-- 2. Complete a Student Data Form.
+- 1. Make contact with the clinical site at least one month prior to the start of the experience or upon receipt of confirmation of their student placement.
+This contact is to introduce themselves, confirm their schedule, as well as identify and complete any clinic specific requirements. - 2.
+Complete a Student Data Form.
 Completion and submission of the Student Data Form is necessary to let the SCCE and/or the CI know the student's past experience and learning style.
-Students will send/email the Student Data Form in a timely fashion so that the clinical instructor receives it two weeks prior to the start of the clinical experience.
+Students will mail/email/hand-deliver the Student Data Form in a timely fashion so that the clinical instructor receives it two weeks prior to the start of the clinical experience.
 If it is not submitted in a timely manner, it may jeopardize the student's ability to participate in this educational experience at the clinic. - 3.
 Review the course syllabi for the experience to be familiar with the course objectives, student learning outcomes, and expectations for the clinical education experience. - 4.
 Review the grading assessment tool including completing the APTA PTA Clinical Performance Instrument (CPI) training (only for full time clinical experiences) as instructed, and clarify any questions with the DCE. - 5.
 Complete/maintain all requirements.
-Confirm that all medical and non-medical documentation required per NVCC policy is completed/maintain compliance and on file with Castlebranch.
+Confirm that all medical and non-medical documentation, required per CT State-NV and NV PTA Program policy, is completed/maintain compliance and on file with Castlebranch®.
 All necessary documentation and requirements of the facility are completed according to their policies.